mopo922/LaravelTreats/README_views.md

 The second parameter defines the prefix to all subnav links.

-Next, add a `$aModules` array property to the corresponding controller with the list of links for your subnav.
+Next, add a `$modules` array property to the corresponding controller with the list of links for your subnav.
 These values represent the last part of the URI for each link, and the view automatically capitalizes the first letter of each word for display.